 Regulators and colleagues benefitted from an exchange of ideas regarding stakeholder communication efforts, adaptations, and what the new normal may be for funeral service licensing and regulation post COVID-19 during panel discussions.
 Pending legislation, universal licensure, disclosure of criminal convictions on licensing applications, alkaline hydrolysis regulations, and the viability of a collective practitioner database were robust topics for the group as well.

-The Conference is divided into nine districts and attendees are able to discuss key issues in a small group setting to help drive regulatory initiatives for the future.
+The Conference is divided into nine districts and attendees were able to discuss key issues in a small group setting to help drive regulatory initiatives for the future.
 Elections were held for The Conference Board of Directors for Districts 1, 6, and 8.
 Robert Barnes (Maine) was re-elected as District 1 Director, Martin Rieken (Iowa) was elected as District 6 Director, and Karen Carruthers (Alberta) was elected District 8 Director.

 The Conference would like to thank all of our presenters: Cheryl Grossman, Ohio Board of Embalmers and Funeral Directors; Nicole McClendon, District of Columbia Board of Funeral Directors; Ellen Simon, Florida Division of Funeral, Cemetery, and Consumer Services; Dale Atkinson, Atkinson Firm; Eric D’Astolfo, Pearson VUE; Glenn Bower, Texas Funeral Service Commission; Thomas Fuller, New York Bureau of Funeral Directing; and Gina Sanchez, California Funeral and Cemetery Bureau.
 Their contributions were immeasurable to the success of our program.